-Developers claim the whole scheme is “sympathetic” and is designed to “improve the facilities of the museum to place it on a more financially viable footing to secure the long-term preservation of the site”.
+Developers claim the whole scheme is “sympathetic” and is designed to “improve the facilities of the museum to place it on a more financially viable footing to secure the long-term preservation of

 Comments are currently being accepted on the plans.